-Advances from funding agency represent unexpended balances of grants awarded to the Council that are required to be returned to the funding agency at the end of the grant period.
-Grant funds due back to the funding agency are recorded as a liability when the amount due becomes known, normally when a final accounting is submitted to the funding agency.
+The Council reports advances from funding agencies on both the Statement of Net Position (government-wide) and the Balance Sheet (fund financial statements).
+Advances from funding agencies represent unexpended balances of grants awarded to the Council that may be required to be returned to a funding agency at the end of the grant period.
+Funding agency advances are recorded as a liability when the amount due becomes known, normally when a final accounting is submitted to the funding agency.
+At year end, the Council had advances from Nutrition Services Incentive Program (\$10,024) and Title III E Fund (\$349).